omreps/esp32dash/README.md

 # esp32dash
-The esp32dash enables your ESP32 show the dashboard in the web-browser.
+esp32dash enables your ESP32 show the dashboard in web-browser.
 For example for the connected sensors values & outputs states & variables and so on.
 It does this by using the Google charts.
 This code is made for the ESP32 and use the [arduino-esp32](https://github.com/espressif/arduino-esp32).